akretion/factur-x-libreoffice-extension/README.rst

 About Chorus Pro
 ================

-`Chorus Pro <https://chorus-pro.gouv.fr/>`_ is the e-invoicing portal of the French administration.
-Starting January 1st 2020, all companies that invoice a public entity (State, local administrations, hospitals, etc.) must send their invoice through Chorus Pro (cf `this page from the Ministry of Economy website <https://www.economie.gouv.fr/entreprises/marches-publics-facture-electronique>`_.
-Chorus Pro accepts electronic invoices in Factur-X format in any of the 5 profiles.
-Chorus Pro also accepts electronic invoices in standards other than Factur-X.
+`Chorus Pro <https://portail.chorus-pro.gouv.fr/>`_ is the e-invoicing portal of the French administration.
+Starting January 1st 2020, all companies that invoice a public entity (State, local administrations, hospitals, etc.) must send their invoice through Chorus Pro.
+Chorus Pro accepts electronic invoices in Factur-X format in any of the 5 profiles (Chorus Pro also accepts electronic invoices in standards other than Factur-X).